ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 ## [From _The Winchester home journal._](https://chroniclingamerica.loc.gov/lccn/sn97065088/1857-08-01/ed-1/seq-1)

 #### 1857-08-01 &middot; Winchester, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-dollar notes on the Union Bank
-of Tennessee in circulation in this city.
-They are perfect fac similes of the genu
-ine, but may bo readily detected by their
-peculiar color thoso seen were dirty
-yellow.
 Printers&#x27; Proverbs.
 1. Never inquire thou of the editor for
 tho news; for behold, it is his duty at the